steamship-core/steamship-langchain/README.md

 - VectorStores
   - An adapter is provided for a persistent VectorStore (`steamship_langchain.vectorstores.SteamshipVectorStore`)
 - Text Splitters
-  - A splitter for Python code, based on the AST, is provided (`steamship_langchain.python_splitter.PythonCodeSplitter`)
+  - A splitter for Python code, based on the AST, is provided (`steamship_langchain.python_splitter.PythonCodeSplitter`).
+This provides additional context for code snippets (parent classes) while breaking the code into segments around function definitions.
 - Miscellaneous Utilities
   - Importing data into Steamship
     - In order to take advantage of Steamship's persistent storage, an initial set of loader utilities are provided for a variety of sources, including: